tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 When you no longer need to observe a collection, [detach the listener](https://firebase.google.com/docs/firestore/query-data/listen#detach_a_listener) to reduce your bandwidth.

-Detaching the document listener is easy:
+Detaching the document listener can be easy:

 ```html
 <form (ngSubmit)="detachListener()">